Cheapest AI Video Tools for 60-Second Ads (Real Cost Per Second)

 • Use Dream Machine or Pika for most b-roll and scenic shots.

-• Deliver multiple cut-downs (15s, 30s, 60s) built from the same pool of clips.
+• Deliver multiple cut-downs (15s, 30s, 60s) from the same clip pool.

 Scenario C – Creator brand channel

-• Standardise your outputs (same duration, resolution, aspect ratio) to keep maths simple.
+• Standardise outputs to keep cost-per-second predictable.

 Key Takeaways